 Kids, as with all people, have a natural rhythm when it comes to sleep.
 Our bodies secrete hormones to keep us up and running during the day, and different ones to help us rest at night.
 They’re dependent on a variety of factors, but timing is the most prevalent.

 So, what happens when your little one stays awake past the time when these natural cues to sleep are activated?
-Well, the body assumes there’s a reason that it hasn’t been allowed to get to sleep, assumes there’s a need to stay awake, and fires up those daytime hormones again.
+The body assumes there’s a reason that it hasn’t been allowed to get to sleep, assumes there’s a need to stay awake, and fires up those daytime hormones again.
 Evolutionarily this really helped us.
 Cave-people who did not fall asleep with the setting sun were probably fighting off predators or needed that extra boost to stay alert in the face of danger.
 But now with locks and alarm systems to keep us safe in our beds, ignoring our sleepy-time hormones just leads to trouble.
 Once those signals to stay awake get fired up, they’re tough to shut down, and baby’s already tired.
-So, less sleep leads to more daytime hormones, and the cycle perpetuates itself.
+So, less sleep leads to more stimulating hormones, and the cycle perpetuates itself.

 + Ear tugging